3akare/simple_shell/README.md

 # hsh - Simple Shell
-A simple UNIX command interpreter that reads commnads from standard input and executes them.
+A simple UNIX command interpreter that reads commands from standard input and executes them.

 ## Compliation
 Use,